Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 What Are Music Mixer Activities?

 Music mixer activities can take a variety of forms.
-Basically, any activity that gets kids moving and interacting with several different students can be a music mixer activity.
+Any activity that gets kids moving and interacting with several different students can be considered a music mixer.
+You’ll want to design activities that appeal to students with many different learning styles.

+Activities that get your students singing, moving, and interacting with each other are sure to be a hit.
 And, you can turn almost any song into a music mixer activity.
 A simple welcoming song can be embellished to create perfect Back to School activities for elementary music.

 You can also repeat these activities throughout the school year.
 After fall, winter, or spring breaks, or when new students are added to a class would be a perfect time to revisit music mixer activities.

-3 Steps to Create a Music Mixer
+3 Steps to Create an Original Music Mixer

-Simple songs, chants, and hand clap patterns are often the easiest elements to use to create music mixers.
+Simple songs, chants, and hand clap patterns are often the easiest elements to create music mixers.
 You can use the 3-step formula below to design music mixers that are unique and original for your school and your classroom.

 1. Choose a Song